Code-Institute-Submissions/danthestar-MS3-cookbook_SepResub/README.md

 ---

 ####  To complete this project I used Code Institute student template: [gitpod-full-template](https://github.com/Code-Institute-Org/gitpod-full-template)

-### **Idea**
-    In the beginning i wasn't sure what, how or where to start: since code it self was so overwelming and still for me so hard to be abe to produce purly somehting on my own.

-    after retrying for 2 time the same taks, i decided to go with mini project = and folowing step by step, changing only stayling of it. the main core is the same as in mini project|Puting It All Togheter.

-    So since my entire reason to start doing coding was to be able to start doing in game   development or application development, i understand know that i need allot of practice in order to master all of the interactions: JavaScript, Python+Flask, MongoDB, Heroku + CRUD functionality.

-**But since this is my first MS3**, and it way more complicated and needs way more focus i needed a model that i can follow and understand, so thats way i decided to go with mini project|Puting It All Togheter as example.

-    I try my best to not use same names as the source of my code, so by doing that i hope i avoid at least some of related issues confronting forms about violation of use Plagiarism Policy.

-    Satying that i was still not being able to digress far form core code = it so many tiny options to make a mistake or simply typo mistakes and code isnt working again.

 * **jpg files** all my photos are Photoshoped after being downloaded form free source